Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 This other assumption that Italy shuts down for the entire month is also being slowly dispelled.
 Most Italians will limit their holiday time away to one to two weeks.
 The simple fact is that most businesses, especially small locally owned businesses, simply cannot afford to close down for an entire month.
 You may find some cafes or restaurants closed for a week or two in the middle of August, but there will be plenty of others open and ready to serve your pasta and pour your wine.

 So, exactly when and how did this tradition start?
 Surprisingly, it goes all the way back to the days of Caesar Augustus in 27 BC.
-Legend has it that he wanted to combine a number of festivals into the month of August so he could give laborers an extended time off to rest and recover.
+Legend has it that he wanted to combine several festivals into the month of August so he could give laborers an extended time off to rest and recover.
 The concept continued during the Christian period after the Roman Empire with the Church declaring August 15th as the date of the Assumption of the Blessed Virgin Mary into heaven - known in Italy as the Ferragosto.
 As it was also the hottest time of the year, people would take a few days prior to and after for a getaway.
 Today, August 15th is still a national holiday in Italy and many establishments do close on this day.

 Tips for Visiting Italy in August